-We left Aguas Calientes very early in the morning to start the ascent.
-Initially I had some trouble adjusting to the altitude.
-At 2430 meters above sea level, the breathing gets more strained during the steep climbing.
-But the views are worth every struggle.
-While I was busy breathing like Darth Vader, a llama was standing next to me.
-He looked very unimpressed with both me and the view.
+As if the early morning start wasn’t bad enough, I had initially some trouble adjusting to the altitude.
+At 2430 meters above sea level, my breathing got more strained during the steep climbing.
+While I was busy breathing like Darth Vader, a llama was standing next to me, looking very unimpressed.

 In Che Guevara’s travel memoir “The Motorcycle Diaries”, he chose to play a game of soccer in the ruins.
 For me, any kind of physical activity was on the very bottom of my todo-list.